eighteen73/block-theme-developer/README.md

 5. Copy the generated username and password
 6. Use these credentials for HTTP Basic Authentication

 **Important:** The user must have the `btd_api_access` capability to access the API.
+When in API mode, the plugin automatically:
+- Creates the `btd_api_access` capability
+- Creates an `API User` role with this capability
+- Assigns the capability to administrators

 You can assign this capability to other users or roles using a plugin like User Role Editor.

 #### Example Usage